markmead/old.markmead.dev/content/blogs/popout-shadow-effect-with-tailwind-css-jit.md

 **What's the problem with this?**

-1. There's two `<span>` HTML elements being used making the markup cluttered
+1. There are two `<span>` HTML elements being used making the markup cluttered
 2. The offset shadow created isn't accurate (example shown at the end)

 ## Popout Shadow Effect with Tailwind CSS (v2.2 Update)